| |

 times.
 They each served our family with genuine unwavering

 devotion.
-I always remember Gegen, Ama-la and Imi supporting
+I always remember Gegen, Ama-la and Emi supporting

 each other to keep the family and the lineage intact after